Student workspace

 After each academic term, each student enrolled in the term has their course work evaluated and an official academic standing is assigned, usually on the fourth Monday of the next term.
 Undergraduate advisors in each academic plan review these standings for all students enrolled in their plan and where appropriate add a note or notes called transcript text.
 The Registrar's Office publishes a list of important dates for each term on the Quest website as part of the information for undergraduate students.

-Students will be placed on probation in co-op after a school term in which their academic standing falls below 'good standing'.
+Students will be placed on probation in co-op after a full-time school term in which their academic standing falls below 'good standing'.

 Such standings include: